vplesko/OrbLang/docs/pages/advanced_concepts_node_based_syntax.md

 ))
 ```

-Back when we talked about primitive types, we mentioned `raw`, but said it would be explained later.
-As it turns out, we've been using this type the whole time - all of our codes consisted of `raw` values.
-Each parenthesised group in the program above is actually a `raw` value.
+Back when we talked about primitive types, we mentioned `raw` but never demonstrated it.
+As it turns out, we've been using this type the whole time - each parenthesised group we've written was actually a `raw` value.

 Like with many other languages, Orb code can be represented as an Abstract Syntax Tree (AST).
 Unlike most languages, the code is a direct representation of that AST.